zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 - [ ] Qwen/Qwen2-1.5B-Instruct
 - [ ] What is the number of steps in the test-time fine-tuning where overfitting starts to happen?
 On previous experiments it seemed to be above 5k steps
 - [x] Document Kaggle training and inference speeds.
+- [ ] Why experiments on Kaggle are getting worse training losses?